How Does Acupuncture Work?

 What’s inside the needles?

 Nothing!
 Acupuncture needles are solid needles unlike the hollow, hypodermic needles used to give vaccines or draw blood.

 Are acupuncture needles safe?

 Yes.
 Hilton Acupuncture only uses pre-sterilized, single-use needles made of surgical stainless steel.
-After treatment all needles are discarded as medical waste.
+After treatment, needles are discarded as medical waste.
 Acupuncture needles are never reused or shared between patients.
-In addition, our practitioner is certified in Clean Needle Technique by the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) which established guidelines and standards for the clean and safe clinical practice of acupuncture.
+In addition, our practitioner is certified in Clean Needle Technique by the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM), which established guidelines and standards for the clean and safe clinical practice of acupuncture.

 Thanks for stopping by!
 You can review more frequently asked questions about TCM and acupuncture here.
 Until next time, we wish you good health and happiness. 😊